This page is sponsored by:

 biography

-Born Gloria Hallward in November 1923, Los Angeles native Gloria Grahame aspired to be an actress while still a child.
+Gloria Grahame Born Gloria Hallward in Los Angeles on November 28, 1923, Gloria Grahame aspired to be an actress while still a child.
 Her ambition was encouraged by her mother, who worked as an acting coach.
 Leaving school for the stage, Grahame's talent and beauty took her all the way to Broadway.
 While acting onstage, she was spotted by an MGM talent scout, and soon she signed a long-term contract with the studio, leaving New York to return to Los Angeles.
-From the late 1940s through the 1950s, Grahame was a familiar fixture in film noir crime dramas, including Sudden Fear (1952; with Joan Crawford and Jack Palance) and Naked Alibi (1954).
+From the late 1940s through the 1950s, Grahame was a familiar fixture in film noir, including Sudden Fear (1952; with Joan Crawford and Jack Palance), Naked Alibi (1954; with Sterling Hayden), and Not as a Stranger (1955; with Olivia de Havilland and Frank Sinatra).

 LEFT: RKO still.
 CENTER: Mid 1940s MGM photo.
 RIGHT: Late 1940s RKO stills

 Although Gloria Grahame was a talented and accomplished stage and screen actress, her acting career was often overshadowed by her somewhat scandalous private life.
 Married four times, her husbands included actor Stanley Clements, director Nicholas Ray, and writer Cy Howard; she had a daughter with Howard and a son with Ray.
-In 1960, Grahame's fourth marriage made headlines; she married her former stepson (Nicholas Ray's son), producer/director Anthony Ray.
+In 1960, Grahame's fourth marriage made headlines; she married her former stepson, producer/director Anthony Ray.
 This union produced two sons, born in the early 1960s.

 the films of gloria grahame